 Why are high frequency sounds typically the first to go in hearing loss?

 High-frequency hearing loss is a condition where people have difficulty hearing sounds between the 2,000 to 8,000 Hertz range.
 This means that certain high-frequency verbal sounds like ‘s’, ‘h’, or ‘f’, (the consonants) are more difficult to hear or distinguish from other sounds.
 While more commonly found as we get older, high-frequency hearing loss can occur at any age.
 When we have high-frequency hearing loss, it can cause us to have difficulty understanding high-pitched voices.
 Children’s voices and women’s voices can become difficult to hear clearly.
-People with high-frequency hearing loss are also likely to have difficulty hearing high-pitched beeping and bird songs.
+People with high-frequency hearing loss are also likely to have difficulty hearing high-pitched sounds, beeping, and bird songs.
 Even speech can seem muffled, especially when there is a lot of background noise.
-This often makes sufferers feel like they can still hear but they can’t interpret speech properly.
+This often makes sufferers feel like they can still hear, but they can’t interpret speech properly.
 Children who have this form of hearing loss might have difficulty in settings like the classroom, ultimately affecting their school work.

 High-frequency hearing loss can happen when the hair-like cells in the inner ear are damaged.
 Cells located in the cochlea that have been damaged or that have died can cause high-frequency hearing loss.
 In the cochlea, the tiny hairs help translate mechanical sound waves to electrical impulses which are then sent to the brain for interpretation.
 It is believed that the hair cells responsible for picking up high-frequency sounds are damaged first due to where they are located inside the cochlea.